graygnuorg/pound/README.md

 <gray+pound@gnu.org.ua>), or use the
 [github issue tracker](https://github.com/graygnuorg/pound/issues).

-When reporing failed tests, please make an archive of the `tests/testsuite.dir` subdirectory and attach it to your report.
+When reporting failed tests, please make an archive of the `tests/testsuite.dir` subdirectory and attach it to your report.